coopnorge/engineering-docker-images/images/devtools-golang-v1beta1/README.md

 ```

 **WARNING: SECURITY CONSIDERATION**: OCI building requires that the devtools
 container run in priviliged mode.
-For this to be more secure requires the use
+For this to be more secure of a rootless OCI
-of a rootless OCI runtime (e.g. rootless dockerd).
+runtime (e.g. rootless dockerd) should be used.